Oman Guide: VAT Executive Regulations in Oman

 - All tax invoices and other documents are issued by the taxable person.

-- All tax invoices and other documents are received by the taxable person.
+- All tax invoices and other documents are received by the taxable person in Oman.

-- All those documents are needed to evaluate the accurate tax treatment.
+- All those documents are needed to evaluate the accurate tax treatment in Oman.

 It is essential for businesses to study with a focus regarding the tax implications and treatment.
 In VAT Executive regulations, businesses have been categorized as zero tax or exempted depending on the nature of goods and services they are operating in.
 This has been done so that the living standards and lifestyle of the public do not get affected due to VAT Law.
 Moreover, VAT Executive Regulations ensure that the basic facilities will be easily available and fundamental needs are fulfilled.